 Since 2012, our U. S. Representative Derek Kilmer has been a staunch supporter of Social Security, rural health care, the Wild Olympics, economic development, and social justice.
-He is in touch with the citizens, organizations, and businesses of the district and he works to support our party.
+He is in touch with the citizens, organizations, and businesses of the district and he works to support our candidates and our party.

 Governor Jay Inslee is a proven leader and we are fortunate to have him.
-Over the last eight years, our state has prospered and made progress in many areas, including school funding, mental health treatment, and the environment.
+Over the last eight years, our state has prospered and made progress.
 Our state had the earliest flare up of COVID-19, and his quick response with effective science-based public health measures reduced the spread, saving countless lives.
 His campaign for president brought climate change to the fore.
-We look forward to his re-election and the progress we can make over the next four years.
+We look forward to the progress we can make together over the next four years.

 Other State Executives:

-Incumbent state Auditor Patrice McCarthy oversees an agency with 400 employees and 15 offices across the state, all working to shine a light on government and what it does.
-We are fortunate to have a public servant with her qualifications and the experience she gained as Pierce County Auditor and twice-elected Pierce County Executive.
+Incumbent state Auditor Patrice McCarthy will continue to head the agency that shines a light on government and what it does.
+We are fortunate to have a public servant with her qualifications and the experience.

 In addition to regulating the insurance industry, Insurance Commissioner Mike Kriedler stands up for consumers on issues like medical billing and health care for all.
 He chairs the Climate Risk and Resilience Work Group for the National Association of Insurance Commissioners.
 He has a lifetime of public service.
 Much more about his progressivism here.

 In his first term, Superintendent of Public Instruction Chris Reykdal helped secure funding for schools, reinvigorated career and technical training, and worked toward equity and opportunity for all students.
 He works with local districts as they face the unprecedented demands on staff and students during the pandemic.
-His opponent, a Republican who lost her bid for legislature, has no experience in elected office or school administration and was motivated to run by her distaste for the Sexual Health Education bill.
+We are glad to see that he will continue to oversee the state’s schools.

-We are fortunate to have incumbents Senator Kevin Van De Wege and Representatives Mike Chapman and Steve Tharinger representing the 24th LD in the legislature in Olympia.
+Our Democratic incumbents Senator Kevin Van De Wege and Representatives Mike Chapman and Steve Tharinger will continue to represent the 24th LD in the legislature.
 All three have long served the interests of our rural communities, securing funding for needed capital projects, stimulating economic growth, and looking after the general health and welfare of all citizens.
-With their long service as county commissioners, Chapman and Tharinger understand the challenges rural counties face as they implement state plans on shoestring budgets.
-As a career firefighter married to an educator, Van De Wege understands the commitment of public service workers to the greater good.

-Associate Justice Raquel Montoya-Lewis formerly served as a Superior Court judge in Whatcom County, as a tribal judge for several nations, and an associate professor at Fairhaven College, Bellingham.
-She is known nationally as an advocate for juvenile justice reform, equity, and tribal communities.
+Associate Justice Raquel Montoya-Lewis is known nationally as an advocate for juvenile justice reform, equity, and tribal communities.
 An enrolled member of the Pueblo of Isleta tribe and a descendant of the Pueblo of Laguna tribe, she is the first Native American to serve on the state Supreme Court.
-Her opponent, a long-time municipal court judge in federal way, has never heard a felony case.

-Associate Justice G. Helen Whitener worked in both prosecution and defense before serving as a Pierce County Superior Court Judge.
-The first openly Black LGBT judge in the State of Washington, Whitener is known for her advocacy on human rights, access to justice, and the responsibility of the judiciary to ensure the right of all to basic dignity and respect before the law.
+Associate Justice G. Helen Whitener is the first Black LGBT judge in the State of Washington, Whitener is known for her advocacy on human rights, access to justice, and the responsibility of the judiciary to ensure the right of all to basic dignity and respect before the law.
 Whitener is an immigrant from Trinidad and Tobago.
-Her opponent, a retired educator, passed the bar in May 2020 and is rated as “Unqualified” by the King County Bar Association.

 Statewide ballot items